 My mom would make this pasta salad growing up, but she always served it in a hollowed-out tomato which made it unappealing to me.

 I had the recipe tucked away and didn’t start making it for my family until a few years ago when I decided to nix the hollowed-out tomato and sub the tuna for canned chicken (you’ll come to find I’m not a huge fan of fish!).

 I liked the taste so much more and now it’s become a summer staple for our family because it’s so easy to make and comes together quickly.

 COOK 16 ounces rotini noodles according to package directions.
-DRAIN and put in a large mixing bowl.
+Rinse with cold water to stop the cooking.
+Drain and put in a large mixing bowl.

-ADD 2 cans tuna, drained, 2 cups sliced cucumbers, 1 large tomato, chopped to the pasta.
+ADD 2 (5 ounce) cans of tuna or 12 ounces of canned chicken, drained, 2 cups sliced cucumbers, and 1 large tomato, chopped to the pasta.

 For generic rotini, simply cook the boxed pasta according to the directions on the package.

 If you want extra flavor, you can add salt to the water as you bring it to a boil.
 You’ll need about 1 tablespoon per pound of pasta.

 You can also add a dash of olive oil which helps keep the pasta from sticking together.

 If you need to serve the pasta right away, you can run the noodles under cold water as you drain.
 This will quickly stop the cooking, drop the temperature and have your salad ready to serve immediately.